Butterscotch Sticky Buns Recipe

 Allow rolls to rise in a warm (not hot) place until almost doubled in size and the dough returns to shape when lightly poked.
 Bake at 350 F for about 20 minutes, or until lightly browned.
 Cool sweet rolls on a cookie rack.
 When completely cooled, you may top them with Powdered Sugar Icing, if desired.

 - 4 or 5 drops butterscotch flavoring

-Sift sugar into mixing bowl.
-Add flavoring and about 1 teaspoon milk.
+Sift sugar into a mixing bowl.
+Add flavoring and about 1 teaspoon of milk.
 Mix thoroughly.
-Add very small amounts of milk and stir, until icing reaches the desired consistency.
+Add very small amounts of milk and stir, until the icing reaches the desired consistency.
 I like it thin enough to drizzle.

 Notes: I used organic flour, sugar, milk, and egg.
 The butterscotch flavoring is an all-natural product produced by Frontier Herbs.
 You could chop nuts and use them in the filling and as a topping too if you like.